All about the Musical Working

 Who Wrote What?
 Songwriters for Working:

-- Stephen Schwartz: the opening ("All the Livelong Day"), "It's an Art," "Fathers and Sons," and the newsboy's song, which has been replaced by "I'm Just Movin'";
+• Stephen Schwartz: the opening number "All the Livelong Day", "It's an Art," "Fathers and Sons," and the newsboy's song, which was replaced by "I'm Just Movin'"; See also our "Fathers and Sons" page and "It's An Art" page

-- James Taylor: "Brother Trucker," "Millwork," "Traffic Jam," and the music for "Un Mejor Dia Vendra" - Matt Landers and Graciella Danielle wrote lyrics for this song.
+• James Taylor: "Brother Trucker," "Millwork," and the music for "Un Mejor Dia Cendra" - Matt Landers and Graciella Danielle wrote lyrics for this song.

-In Defying Gravity: The Creative Career of Stephen Schwartz, from Godspell to Wicked, author Carol de Giere includes a behind-the-scenes account of the way Stephen Schwartz and his collaborators developed Working as a stage musical.
-In interviews for the book, Schwartz revealed why he chose additional songwriter to create the score and what his rationale was for developing a non-fiction musical.
+In the Stephen Schwartz biography Defying Gravity 2nd Edition you'll find a behind-the-scenes account of the way Schwartz and his collaborators developed and revised Working the musical.
+Schwartz reveals why he chose additional songwriter to create the score and what his rationale was for developing a non-fiction musical.

 The story of Working in Defying Gravity also includes comments from co-adaptor Nina Faso, producer Irwin Meyer, cast members Lynne Thigpen, Robin Lamont, Matt Landers, David Patrick Kelly, and songwriters Micki Grant, Craig Carnelia, Stephen Schwartz, and Susan Birkenhead.
 Readers gain insights about individual songs in relationship to the musical as a whole.